AlexTISYoung/snipar/docs/guide.rst

 **Introduction**

-SNIPar (single nucleotide imputation of parents) is a python library for imputing missing parental genotypes from observed genotypes in a nuclear family, and for performing family based genome-wide association and polygenic score analyses using the resulting imputed parental genotypes.
+*snipar* (single nucleotide imputation of parents) is a python library for imputing missing parental genotypes from observed genotypes in a nuclear family, and for performing family based genome-wide association and polygenic score analyses using the resulting imputed parental genotypes.

-In the main SNIPar directory, there is a script for imputing missing parental genotypes (impute_runner.py).
+*snipar* contains command line scripts for inferring IBD segments shared between siblings (ibd.py), imputing missing parental genotypes from observed parent/offspring genotypes and IBD segments (impute.py), performing genome-wide estimation of direct genetic effects, non-transmitted coefficients, and population effects of SNPs (gwas.py), for estimating direct effects and non-transmitted coefficients of polygenic scores (pgs.py), and for estimating genome-wide correlations between direct and population effects and direct effects and non-transmtitted coefficients (correlate.py)

 The script outputs expected genotypes of missing parents, which are used as input for the fGWAS.py script that perform family based GWAS using observed and imputed parental genotypes.